mongodb/specifications/source/server-selection/server-selection.rst

 `Single-threaded server selection`_, depending on which algorithm the driver implements.

-In order to avoid generating redundant log messages where all information besides the remaining time is identical, this message MUST not be repeatedly emitted for an operation unless the topology description changes.
-The driver should only consider the topology description to have changed if:
-1. A server was added to the topology, OR
-2. A server was removed from the topology, OR
-3. The new description for a server in the topology does not equal the old description, according to the definition of
-`Server Description Equality <../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#server-description-equality>`_ in the `Server Discovery and Monitoring specification <../server-discovery-and-monitoring/server-discovery-and-monitoring.rst>`_.
+In order to avoid generating redundant log messages, the driver MUST take care to only emit this message once per operation.
+We only log the message once because the only values that can change over time are:
+- The remaining time: given the initial message's timestamp and the initial timestamp, the time remaining can always be inferred from the original message.
+- The topology description: rather than logging these changes on a per-operation basis, users should observe them with a single set of messages for the entire client via SDAM log messages.

 This message MUST contain the following key-value pairs: